 Growing tasty herbs in containers near the kitchen makes it easy to snip fresh stems when you need them.
 If you start early, basil, rosemary and parsley can grace your table with flavor, color and fragrance for many months.

 Basil is fast and easy to grow from seed, but it’s best to start with sturdy plants.
-Other easy herbs to grow include chives, marjoram, parsley, thyme, sage and mint.
+Other easy fresh herbs to grow include chives, marjoram, parsley, thyme, sage and mint.

 Plant Herbs in Containers: